EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 slide 6/268

 ### Fine-grained access to data in the cloud
-For conﬁdentiality reasons, CSPs storing data cannot decrypt them for data processing/access.
+For conﬁdentiality reasons, Cloud Service Providers storing data cannot decrypt them for data processing/access.
 Need mechanisms to support access to the outsourced data:
 - effective and efﬁcient;
 - should not open the door to inferences.